 Moreover, to assess the performance of ORACLE in cases when furniture and obstacles are present in the environment, we conducted additional experiments recreating a common office environment, with a table, chairs, and a hanger, and simulating the corner of a corridor.
-These setups are represented in Fig. 10.
-For this part of the experiments, we collected 40 sequences with 2 subjects and 3 radars.
-Results pertaining to this part of the dataset will be presented in Section V-G.1.
+For this part of the experiment, we collected 40 sequences with two subjects and three radars.
+Results pertaining to this part of the dataset will be presented in Section V-G1.

-C. Evaluation metrics
+C. Evaluation Metrics

 To evaluate the self-calibration algorithm performance, we define the orientation error as the absolute value of the difference between the true orientation angle of a radar and the estimated one.
 This is derived from the corresponding rotation matrix, after calibration, as explained in Section III-C. The position error is defined as the Euclidean distance between the estimated position of the radar and its true position.
-In order to assess the tracking performance, we adopt the Multiple Object Tracking Performance Accuracy (MOTA) metric, which accounts for the number of misses, false positives, and switches in the object detections, and the Multiple Object Tracking Performance Precision (MOTP) metric, which represents the mean position error by considering only correctly tracked objects.
-More details about these metrics can be found in [38].
+To assess the tracking performance, we adopt the multiple object tracking performance accuracy (MOTA) metrics, which accounts for the number of misses, false positives, and switches in the object detections, and the multiple object tracking performance precision (MOTP) metric, which represents the mean position error by considering only correctly tracked objects.
+More details about these metrics can be found in [37].

-D. Self-calibration
+D. Self-Calibration

-As previously mentioned, in the first part of this work we are presenting an enhanced version of mmSCALE [13], our self-calibration algorithm.
-The enhancement, consisting in the addition of the masking phase to the self-calibration procedure, allows to handle a wider range of cases, where the previous version was more prone to errors, and to achieve a general improvement in the accuracy of the calibration parameters estimation.
+As previously mentioned, in the first part of this work, we are presenting an enhanced version of mmSCALE [13], our self-calibration algorithm.
+The enhancement, consisting in the addition of the masking phase to the self-calibration procedure, allows for handling a wider range of cases, where the previous version was more prone to errors, and to achieve a general improvement in the accuracy of the calibration parameters estimation.
 To show the effect of the enhancement, we will focus on the comparison between the old and the new version of the self-calibration algorithm.